 Shayna, can you briefly walk us through your story – how you started and how you got to where you are today.

-AtkCo, Inc prepares professionals to excel at digital disruption.
-At AtkCo, we believe that every team member should have the skills necessary to proactively win at disruption.
-AtkCo, Inc. provides certification training, coaching, and staffing for innovative product development at scale in the Financial Services industry.
-Our e-learning platform connects companies to best in class, human-centered curriculum for emerging technologies.
-In technology, professionals have to constantly be building skills, embracing emerging technologies, and know what’s next.
+AtkCo, Inc prepares workforces to excel at digital disruption.
+At AtkCo, we believe that every team member should have the skills necessary to proactively plan for disruption in a SAFe way.
+AtkCo, Inc. is a Lean-Agile product management and coaching company providing advisory, training, and support services for product development.
+In technology, professionals have to constantly be building skills and knowing what’s next.
 At Atkco, we stay ahead of the learning curve to keep professionals competitive and are invested in our community.
-You take a class with us and you gain a tribe of people who are looking to stay engaged, watch the latest trends, and find exciting new opportunities.
-Also, because I ran a brunch community, we make a commitment to bring good, local food experiences to our in-person courses cause that matters more than you think.
+You take a class with us and you gain a tribe of people who are looking to stay engaged, watching the latest trends, and finding exciting new opportunities.
+Also, because I ran a brunch community, we make a commitment to bringing good, local food experiences to our in-person courses cause that matters more than you think.

 It has been about being prepared for the opportunity.
 I truly believe in starting from a place of giving and faith.
 When I least expect it, I get some of the most amazing opportunities.

 - Facebook: https://www.facebook.com/atkcoinc/